certainlives/certainlives.github.io/_blog/2024-09-06-two-hardcores.markdown

 Fishermen stretch down the beach.
 9 ravers sit, chat, and play with the sand.
 Someone remarks, “This is exactly what I want to be doing with my life.
 My heart is so happy.”
 I see the endangered sandpiper running along the beach.
 The same one we chased after.
 But I don’t necessarily feel sadness, more an affirmation of myself for making the strange, challenging decision to take a car out to the rave at Fort Tilden.
 I smell the seafoam breaking against the sand.
 American flag towel, camouflage crocs, an overworked star tattoo, a fucked-up raver plays in the shallow waves.
 The rest of the rave ambles on the sand.
 K said there’s probably events like this in every city in the country, but I’m not sure.
 To be sitting on the beach after bopping around the Glendale intersection fireworks, after loitering on Myrtle for too long, only to find a bird circumnavigating the crowd, panning its chirps in a spiral downward towards bumps, joints, cigarettes, redbull, and plastic bottles of water.

-I sit on the cold waves.
-The wind rips across rthe beach.
+I sit by the cold waves.
+The wind rips across the beach.
 Two embrace after one took a plunge in the morning sea.
 To be in love and stay up all night with your lover.
 One of the DJs snoozes on the sand, another flops around in the breaking waves, laughing alone.
 “Get baptized, Jesus beach god, go in the water.”

 I’ve been thinking about insanity a lot lately.
 On the concrete slab, overlooking the East River, the milquetoast rave in the foreground, the dregs of the hardcore show in the background, I said, “I think everyone is losing it.”
 H and M agreed, speculating some subsisting covid trauma was reemerging this summer.
 There’s a mix of fried, hyper-intensity and exhaustion.
 It's in the voice of the kids nervously discussing subway surfing.
 In the haggard, but rabid political climate.
 In the heavy heat that bursts into rain.